cryptography-camp/workbook/README.md

 10. If half a day has passed since assigning groups, it is a good time to reshuffle and go back to 2.
 Otherwise go to 3.

 At the end, ask if people want to work on optional exercises.

-### TODO
-- Figure out how to do yesterday recap quiz ("kahoot"?)
-- Workbook
-    - Make sure exercises are structured such that presenting solutions doesn't take longer than 20 minutes...
-    - Make sure to have "Explain in your own words exercises"
-    - Have mandatory and optional exercises for groups that finish early.